 Bang Your Head: Mental Health in Fiction and Non-Fiction

 Whether it's inherited or the result of trauma, or a mix of both, mental illness and mental health matter more than ever.
 Some of these stories are from the perspective of friends or family; some are in first person.
-What connects them all is a need for help, the knowledge that help doesn't always come, and, if and when it does, it doesn't always look like you might suppose.
+What connects them all is a need for help, the knowledge that help doesn't always come; if and when it does, it doesn't always look like you might suppose.

 Famous people get depressed.
 The elderly get depressed.
 Mismedication hurts.
 Depression hurts.
 As the title says, the award-winning novelist makes the darkness visible and also tangible in this slender volume.